 Casper selling directly-to-customers — a series of unfortunate events

 The company offers a “100-night risk-free trial”, where customers can try the mattress for 100 nights.
-If the mattress is unsatisfied, a customer can return it for a full refund.
+If you’re unsatisfied with the mattress, you can return it for a full refund.
 Sounds like a nice and easy sales strategy.

-So, how did Casper become a shining example of how not to sell directly to consumers?
+So, how did Casper become a shining example of how not to sell directly to customers?

 Here’s a quick breakdown of the issues that occurred in Casper: